romcal/romcal/README.md

 </h1>

 <p align="center">
-  Generates the liturgical calendar of the Catholic Church used by the Roman Rite (post-Vatican II).
+  Generates liturgical calendars of the Roman Rite of the Roman Catholic Church.
 </p>

 <p align="center">